 This method of killing a mature colony before it starts works well, but it generally takes up to three years before the milky spore content in the ground will be strong enough to kill the larvae that ingest it.

-The other drawback to this Japanese beetle eradication project involves cost.
+The other drawback to this eradication project is the cost.
 Milky spores are far more expensive than the other natural insecticide ingredients and this list and it takes a whole bunch of them to treat a typical garden area.

 Japanese Beetle Trap

-2. Pour a few tablespoons of Blue Dawn (or other liquid dish soap) into a bucket.
+- Pour a few tablespoons of Blue Dawn (or other liquid dish soap) into a bucket.

-3. Place a board or something equally heavy onto the top of the bucket.
+- Place a board or something equally heavy onto the top of the bucket.

-4. Mark the space where the board lays over the center of the bucket.
+- Mark the space where the board lays over the center of the bucket.

-5. Slather the fruit and sweet mixture on only the bottom side of the board so the Japanese beetles (and other pests, especially yellow jackets) have to maneuver upside down and remain in that position while they gorge on the bait.
+- Slather the fruit and sweet mixture on only the bottom side of the board so the Japanese beetles (and other pests, especially yellow jackets) have to maneuver upside down and remain in that position while they gorge on the bait.

-6. The beetles will become heavy, tired, and have difficulty with both their sense of balance and direction as they attempt to leave the rancid fruit buffet.
+- The beetles will become heavy, tired, and have difficulty with both their sense of balance and direction as they attempt to leave the rancid fruit buffet.

-7. The loss of balance and sense of direction should cause the Japanese beetles to fall to their deaths in the water waiting below.
+- The loss of balance and sense of direction should cause the Japanese beetles to fall to their deaths in the water waiting below.

-8. The water level in the bucket should be no more than 1 inch below the bait.
+- The water level in the bucket should be no more than 1 inch below the bait.

 The dish soap is added to the water to make it more permeable and prevent the Japanese beetles and other crawling or flying insects, to save themselves from drowning.